kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **Davik's War Suit**
 - This is unsurprisingly held by Davik Kang in Davik's Estate on Taris.
 Note you cannot skip the fight with Davik and Calo if you need to obtain this armor.

-**Dominator Gauntlets**
-- These are available from Mika Dorin's special shop on Korriban after clearing the Leviathan, and cost 22,000 credits.

 **Echani Dueling Shield**
 - This is available from the Dark Jedi ambushes on either Tatooine or Kashyyyk, Shaardan's corpse in the Tomb of Ajunta Pall, a Republic Soldier corpse in Kolto Control on Manaan and a Footlocker in the Manaan Sith Base.